areeb3/SMART-GREENHOUSE/README.md

 • A smart Greenhouse controlled in real-time, as the environmental conditions change continuously we need an efficient and smart monitoring.

-• Moisture sensor, temperature & humidity sensor, liquid pump in use all controlled by arduino nano
+• Moisture sensor, temperature & humidity sensor, liquid pump in use all controlled and automated by arduino nano

 • Regular temperature display